v-cakoll/docs.pl-pl/docs/visual-basic/programming-guide/concepts/async/how-to-extend-the-async-walkthrough-by-using-task-whenall.md

     End Function
     ```

-2. Skomentuj lub Usuń pętlę `For Each` w `SumPageSizesAsync`, jak pokazano w poniższym kodzie.
+2. Comment out or delete the `For Each` loop in `SumPageSizesAsync`, as the following code shows.

     ```vb
     'Dim total = 0